 In 2010 investment banks faced the daunting task of responding to thousands of pages of post-crisis regulatory reforms – some final some yet uncertain, overlapping, conflicting, and impacting virtually every part of the investment bank’s business and operating model front to back.
 My work focuses on making order out of this type of chaos by helping my clients find pragmatic solutions to complex, multi-dimensional or unstructured problems.
 Over the past five years I’ve led much of our work on conduct in financial services – different in nature, but just as challenging with a significant downside to getting it wrong.

-Prior to joining the firm, Catherine spent many years in investment banking and fixed income, starting at Salomon Smith Barney / Citi, before moving on to Lehman Brothers.
+Prior to joining the firm, Catherine spent many years in investment banking and fixed income at Salomon Smith Barney / Citi, before moving on to Lehman Brothers.
 She holds a BA in Mathematics magna cum laude, an MSc in Operations Research and an MBA from Columbia Business School.

 I grew up in very different countries moving every one to two years.
 My diverse upbringing is a huge part of who I am and what I love.
 It’s made me bold, resilient, optimistic, and curious.